 Ellen Baxter oversees CMOA’s conservation program, and is responsible for the care and maintenance of the museum’s paintings, drawings, and works on paper.
 She has been working in the field for more than 30 years, and has been at CMOA since 1990.
 Her early work in Pittsburgh revolved around the care of dozens works by Andy Warhol during the foundation of The Andy Warhol Museum.
 She supervised the cleaning and restoration of John White Alexander’s 3900 square-foot mural cycle, The Crowning of Labor.
 Before arriving in Pittsburgh, she was a private conservator in Charlotte, NC, and a fellow at the Walters Museum, Baltimore.
 She holds undergraduate degrees in studio arts, art history, and chemistry, and a Master’s degree in art conservation from Queen’s University, Kingston, Ontario.

 To schedule an interview, email the museum.

-Director of Collections and Registration, The Andy Warhol Museum
+Director of Collections and Exhibitions, The Andy Warhol Museum

-Areas of focus: Collections care: Conservation and Preservation, Andy Warhol
+Areas of focus: Collections care: Conservation and Preservation, Exhibition Design, Andy Warhol

 Amber Morgan began her career at Carnegie Museum of Art in 2001, starting as an assistant to the fine arts department before moving to registration.
-She joined The Warhol in 2007 and has become increasingly responsible for the stewardship of the world’s largest collection of Warhol art and archives and now oversees all aspects of collections care for the museum, including conservation, preservation, cataloging and documentation, and the administration of loans.
+She joined The Warhol in 2007 and has become increasingly responsible for the stewardship of the world’s largest collection of Warhol art and archives and now oversees all aspects of collections and exhibitions for the museum, including conservation, preservation, cataloging and documentation, archives and exhibitions, and the administration of loans.
 Morgan holds a bachelor of fine arts from Saint Vincent College and a master of library science from the University of Pittsburgh.